Skip to content

 Restart your Fire TV device first.
 Hold the Select and Play/Pause buttons on your remote for five seconds.
 This forces a full restart and clears temporary memory.
 On my Fire TV Stick 4K Max, this fixed a persistent buffering issue during a UFC event.

 Clear the ESPN app cache.
-Navigate to Settings > Applications > Manage Installed Applications > ESPN > Clear Cache.
+Go to Settings > Applications > Manage Installed Applications > ESPN > Clear Cache.
 Don’t choose Clear Data unless cache clearing doesn’t help, because Clear Data will log you out.

 Reinstall if nothing else works.
 Uninstall the ESPN app from Settings > Applications, then download it fresh from the app store.
 This resolved a login loop error I experienced after the ESPN Select transition.